HelixNZ/TweetGallery/README.md

 Type in your favorite artist/content creator's handle and get their media back in an easy to view format.

 Currently it uses the V2 api, it may not retrieve the desired about of images currently.
-That will be fixed at a later date when I have time, solved via pagination or use of V1
+That will be fixed at a later date when I have time, or if I apply for V1.

 # TODO